Why this guide?

 Equal employment: The modern workplace and non-binary inclusion

-Diversity and inclusion are benchmarks of healthy workplace culture, but this was not always the case.
+Diversity and inclusion in the workplace are benchmarks of healthy company culture, but this was not always the case.
 In the US, the EEOC (Equal Employment Opportunity Commission) was created as part of the pivotal Civil Rights Act of 1964.
 The Act was an effort to redress pervasive racial discrimination in voting, education, and other aspects of daily life, including discriminatory hiring and workplace practices.
 At the height of the Civil Rights movement, the EEOC was founded on the principles of equality, inclusion, and desegregation—but it would take some time for these principles to be extended to sexual orientation.
 Furthermore, the extension of these protections to trans and non-binary employees is still not complete.
 Although the Act’s Title VII includes sex and gender in the list of protected categories, legal debates about its applicability to the LGBTQIA community.
 Does “sex” apply to gender identity and sexual orientation?

 The Stonewall Riots and the gay rights movement picked up the mantle of civil rights, seeking justice for LGBTQ Americans through legal and informal channels.
 Throughout the 1970s and 1980s, gay and trans individuals pressed the EEOC with complaints of discrimination on the basis of sex, but these were largely ignored and dismissed by the courts.
 It took until 1989 for workplace discrimination on the basis of sexual orientation and gender identity to be acknowledged by the American Supreme Court, 25 years from the creation of the Civil Rights Act, and to date, many federal appeals courts continue to exclude workplace discrimination against LGBTQ and non-binary people.